Motor racing-Formula One statistics for the Canadian Grand Prix

-June 7 Statistics for Sunday's Canadian Grand Prix (Round seven of 20 races):
+June 7 (Reuters) - Statistics for Sunday's Canadian Grand Prix (Round seven of 20 races):

 Lap distance: 4.361km.
 Total distance: 305.270km (70 laps)